This post includes pictures gleaned from various places on the internet. I will gladly remove any of them in response to copyright complaints.

 An “active homing” missile is one that doesn’t merely receive reflected emissions, but generates its own radar pulses.
 Each missile, then, has its own little radar set, analogous to those found in the noses of fighter jets.
 This was a technology that first appeared in air-launched missiles, most notably the mighty AIM-54 Phoenix, and the later AIM-120 AMRAAM.
 Active missiles don’t need to home in on radar emitted by their launching ships, and thus don’t need the support of ship-mounted illuminators.
 This greatly increases the number that can be in the air at once, even over the prior Aegis system of shared illuminators.
 A missile gathers in mid-course guidance from the ship until it gets close enough to home on its own emissions.

 Taking advantage of this better guidance technology is the latest member of the Standard family, the SM-6 Extended Range Active Missile, or “ERAM”.
 The ERAM has an active seeker head – a larger version of the active seeker of the AMRAAM – which makes this version of Standard a sort of deck-launched Phoenix missile.
 By sharing targeting data, ERAM can engage targets up to 200 miles away, and has proven equally adept at intercepting sea-skimming threats and ballistic missile targets in their terminal, endo-atmospheric phase.
 ERAM will not replace SM-2, but will be a potent supplement.
-A major buy of several hundred units has just been announced.
+A major buy of several hundred units is now ongoing.

 On to Ballistic Missile Defence